 In the end, your priority must be to use every piece of the animal.
 Using these tips (and with a little practice), you should be able to make the most out of your kill.
 Hopefully, you could also encourage yourself to be efficient in your butchering skills so this tradition can continue.

 What do you think about these efficient butchering tips?
-Share your thoughts in the comments below!
+Share your thoughts in the comments section below!